danielfm/kube-ecr-cleanup-controller/README.md

 ```
 $ ./kube-ecr-cleanup-controller -h
-Usage of bin/kube-ecr-cleanup-controller:
+Usage of ./bin/kube-ecr-cleanup-controller:
   -alsologtostderr
     	log to standard error as well as files
   -dry-run
     	just log, don't delete any images.
   -interval int
     	check interval, in minutes. (default 30)
   -kubeconfig string
     	path to a kubeconfig file.
   -log_backtrace_at value
     	when logging hits line file:N, emit a stack trace
   -log_dir string
     	If non-empty, write log files in this directory
   -logtostderr
     	log to standard error instead of files
   -max-images int
     	maximum number of images to keep in each repository. (default 900)
   -namespaces string
     	do not remove images used by pods in this comma-separated list of namespaces. (default "default")
   -region string
-        AWS Region to use when talking to AWS. (default "us-east-1")
+    	region to use when talking to AWS. (default "us-east-1")
+  -registry-id string
+    	specify a registry account ID.
+If not specified, uses the account ID of the credentials passed.
   -repos string
     	comma-separated list of repository names to watch.
   -stderrthreshold value
     	logs at or above this threshold go to stderr
   -v value
     	log level for V logs
   -vmodule value
     	comma-separated list of pattern=N settings for file-filtered logging
 ```

 ## Build Locally